By platform

 Workflows in team-managed and company-managed projects have certain differences.
 For starters, Project Admins can make changes to workflows in team-managed projects as opposed to Jira Admins.
 That being said, the workflow scene will be specific to a project so you will not be able to share it across several Jira boards.

-In addition to that team-managed projects have certain limitations like the inability to have specific workflows per each issue type.
+In addition to that team-managed projects have certain limitations like the inability to have specific workflows per each work type.

 Moreover, there is a specific difference for Jira Service Management users.
 Each request type has its own workflow in team-managed projects whereas company-managed projects have workflows that are independent of request types.
 This means that multiple request types can have the same existing workflow, however every change will affect all of them.